We work with some of the UK’s leading insurers:

 It’s simply a standard life insurance policy taken out to protect a mortgage (usually in the form of decreasing term life insurance).

-Your life insurance policy will typically be aligned with your mortgage term and remaining balance to ensure there’s adequate cover for your loved ones should anything happen to you.
+In this case, your policy can be aligned with your mortgage term and remaining balance to ensure there’s adequate cover for your loved ones should anything happen to you.

-This can allow your loved ones to remain in the family home after your passing.
+This can allow your loved ones to remain in their home after your passing.

-Compare mortgage life insurance quotes through Reassured from some of the UK’s best life insurance providers.
+Compare mortgage life insurance quotes through Reassured from some of the UK’s best life insurance companies.

 Quotes are personalised, fee-free and without obligation.

-It’s also important to consider how your loved ones would afford to make repayments if you were no longer around.
+It’s important to consider whether your family could afford to keep up with the monthly repayments if you were no longer around.

 Key questions to ask yourself include:

-We have a complete do I need life insurance for a mortgage guide for more information »
+We have a complete do I need life insurance for a mortgage guide if you’re going through the process of buying a house »

 How much life insurance you require to cover your mortgage will depend on: